-Studies on gastronomic experiences suggest that it is positively associated with tourist satisfaction, destination loyalty and repeat visitations (Wolf, 2006; Agyeiwaah et. al., 2019).
-The cuisine is thus one of the main determinants of memorable tourism experiences, which are selectively constructed by tourists on the basis of their positive and fulfilling experiences and memories (Tsai, 2016; Robinson and Getz, 2016; Quan and Wang, 2004).
-Kim et. al. (2012) developed an experience scale that comprises seven domains, vis., hedonism, refreshment, local culture, meaningfulness, knowledge, involvement, and novelty.
-Hedonism is the search for pleasure and represents the enjoyment and playfulness gained during a holiday (Sthapit and Coudounaris, 2018).
-Novelty indicates the extent of new experiences that a tourist acquires while on vacation in comparison with previous experiences (Sthapit and Coudounaris, 2018).
-The social and cultural interactions during a holiday characterise the local culture (Kim et. al., 2012).
-Refreshment relates to the state of mind in which a sense of freedom and revitalisation occurs (Kim et. al. 2012; Sthapit and Coudounaris, 2018).Meaningfulness is the learning about the self and personal development resulting from an experience (Kim et al., 2012).
-Involvement highlights the engagement in interesting and enjoyable activities that engenders an emotional reaction (Kim et. al., 2012).
-Finally, knowledge implies the exploratory and learning aspects of an experience such as the acquisition of practical skills, wisdom and self-awareness (Sthapit and Coudounaris, 2018; Kim et. al. 2012).
+Studies on gastronomic experiences suggest that it is positively associated with tourist satisfaction, destination loyalty and repeat visitations (Agyeiwaah et al., 2019).
+The cuisine is thus one of the main determinants of memorable tourism experiences, which are selectively constructed by tourists on the basis of their positive and fulfilling experiences and memories (Quan & Wang, 2004; Tsai, 2016).
+Kim et al. (2012) developed an experience scale that comprises seven domains, vis., hedonrefreshment, local culture, meaningfulness, knowledge, involvement and novelty.
+Hedonism is the search for pleasure and represents the enjoyment and playfulness gained during a holiday (Sthapit & Coudounaris, 2018).
+Novelty indicates the extent of new experiences that a tourist acquires while on vacation in comparison with previous experiences (Sthapit & Coudounaris, 2018).
+The social and cultural interactions during a holiday characterise the local culture (Kim et al., 2012).
+Refreshment relates to the state of mind in which a sense of freedom and revitalisation occurs (Kim et al., 2012).
+Meaningfulness is the learning about the self and personal development resulting from an experience (Kim et al., 2012).
+Involvement highlights the engagement in interesting and enjoyable activities that engenders an emotional reaction (Kim et al., 2012).
+Finally, knowledge implies the exploratory and learning aspects of an experience such as the acquisition of practical skills, wisdom and self-awareness (Kim et al., 2012).
 These seven dimensions were sub-divided into 24 indicators or scales (see Table 1).
 This study employs the experience scale of Kim et al. (2012) to analyse tourist experience of the cooking classes in Cinque Terre.